407-610-2417

 The Content Marketing Funnel

-Understanding the stages of the funnel (ToF, MoF, BoF) can help you target the right keywords and create content that attracts and converts leads.
+Understanding these stages can help you target the right keywords and design a content strategy that attracts and converts leads as they move along the buyer’s journey.
 Let’s start with the first one:

 Top of Funnel (ToF) or Awareness Stage